Make delicious Mexican Refried Beans at home with this quick and easy recipe!

 When the husband and I were in Mexico earlier this year I fell in love with Mexican-style breakfasts.
 I’ve never been a huge fan of typical American breakfast foods; I’d rather heat up a piece of leftover pizza for breakfast than have scrambled eggs and toast.

-Mexican breakfasts are made up of all sorts of amazing non-breakfasty items like Chilaquiles and Mollettes (cheesy beans on toast – amazing!).
+Mexican breakfasts are made up of all sorts of amazing non-breakfasty items like Mexican Chilaquiles Rojos and Mollettes (cheesy beans on toast – amazing!).

 On a lazy Saturday morning I decided to make Roasted Poblanos in Cream Sauce and Homemade Refried Beans.

 The difference between Homemade Refried Beans and the canned stuff is like night and day.
 To really experience the full difference in taste, start with beans from scratch.
 I use a really easy no-soak oven method to cook my dry beans.
 It’s also incredibly inexpensive to purchase dry beans in bulk, so it’s really a win-win situation.

 Simply fry your cooked beans in a skillet with fat, seasonings, and a bit of water as you mash them into a creamy texture.